-Medical record documentation for LAP
+Medical Record Documentation for LAP

 For all LEP members, it is best practice to document the member's preferred language in paper and/or electronic medical records in the manner that best fits your practice flow.
-In addition, when possible, you should attempt to collect and document member's race, ethnicity, and preferred written language in member's medical record.
+You should attempt to collect and document member's race, ethnicity, and preferred written language in member's medical record, when possible.